MiskaChris/TechKG/TechKGE/README.md

 ```
 will run a ConvE model on Electric_original.
 ## Notes
-Due to the size of the file transferred on github, we cannot transfer the complete file.
-If you want to get the complete data set, please contact renfeiliang@cse.neu.edu.cn or 284165389@qq.com
+Because GitHub has limitations on the size of uploaded files, we can't upload the whole datasets used in our experimens.
+If you want to get the entire data set, please contact renfeiliang@cse.neu.edu.cn or 284165389@qq.com